 End Sub

-Note that the macro uses the Like function in two places.
+Note that the macro uses the Like operator in two places.
 The first instance determines if the pattern occurs anywhere in the cell, and the second instance is used to determine if the extracted characters exactly match the desired pattern.

 Note: